Primary

 The kettlebell rack position is different from dumbbells—the bells should rest on your forearms with elbows close to your body.
 Keep your wrists straight, not bent.
 As you drive out of the squat, maintain the rack position until the leg drive naturally transitions into the press.
 Breathe at the top between reps.

-Want Thruster (Kettlebell) in your program?
+See where Thruster (Kettlebell) fits in your weekly plan

 Clean kettlebells to rack position at shoulders.